SpaceX - formally Space Exploration Technologies Corp. - is expected to list publicly on Nasdaq under the ticker SPCX.

 You can find more information about the pre-listing orders here.

-Can I use a limit order, or is it a market order before the official trading start?
+Can I use a limit order, or is it a market order before the official trading starts?

 With pre-listing orders, you can place the following orders in your Invest and ISA account before the stock is listed: